Generalization (learning): Implications

 Without the ability to generalize, it would likely be very difficult to navigate the world in a useful way.
 For example, generalization is an important part of how humans learn to trust unfamiliar people and a necessary element in language acquisition.

 For a person who lacked the capacity to generalize from one experience to the next, every instance of a dog would be completely separated from other instances of dogs, so prior experience would do nothing to help the person know how to interact with this seemingly new stimulus.
 In fact, even if the person experienced the very same dog multiple times, he or she would have no way of knowing what to expect and each instance would be as if the individual were encountering a dog for the first time.
 Therefore, generalization is a valuable and integral part of learning and everyday life.

 Generalization is shown to have implications on the use of the spacing effect in educational settings.
 In the past, it was thought that the information forgotten between periods of learning when implementing spaced presentation inhibited generalization.
 In more recent years, this forgetting has been seen as promoting generalization through repetition of information during each occasion of spaced learning.
 The effects of gaining long-term generalization knowledge through spaced learning can be compared with that of massed learning (lengthy and all at once; for example, cramming the night before an exam) in which a person only gains short-term knowledge, decreasing the likelihood of establishing generalization.

 Generalization is also considered to be an important factor in procedural memory, such as the near-automatic memory processes necessary for driving a car.
 Without being able to generalize from previous experiences driving, a person would essentially need to relearn how to drive every time he or she encountered a new street.
+People who are diagnosed with NVLD - non verbal learning disorder - are known to sometimes have difficulty applying learned concept to new situations.

-Not all of generalization’s effects are beneficial, however.
+Not all of generalization's effects are beneficial, however.
 An important part of learning is knowing when not to generalize, which is called discrimination learning.
 Were it not for discrimination learning, humans and animals would struggle to respond correctly to different situations.
 For example, a dog may be trained to come to its owner when it hears a whistle.
 If the dog generalizes this training, it may not discriminate between the sound of the whistle and other stimuli, so it would come running to its owner when it hears any high-pitched noise.